My own bred strains of guppies and endlers

 Flare red scarlet

 Mid last year (2011), fry was born in my group of red scarlets.
 Partially grey and partially blond.
 This group has been pure and never been mixed with other strains.
-A natural mutation occured and I've been seperating all blondes within two weeks from the grey ones.
+A mutation occured and I've been seperating all blondes within two weeks from the grey ones.
 I was curious how the blond ones would develop.
 It didn't take too long before more blond offspring occured and again I've put them together with all the blond fry which were born before.
 I also added extra blonde virgin endler hybrid females to the colony.
 And I have developed them to a pure breeding strain of blonde red scarlets.

 While letting them mature, it was obvious that all males were developing like normal red scarlets.
-But instead of a grey base, they started off with a blond base.
+But instead of a grey base, they started off with a blonde base.
 The black bar which a regular male red scarlet has was replaced by a white-yellow bar.
 And there are specimens which are missing out on a bar on both sides of the body.
 This strain reproduces pure and seems very profilic.

 Besides red scarlet bodies, also magenta bodies are occuring.
-Becoz' of the blond base, the magenta look appears a bit more yellow-pink.
+Becoz' of the blonde base, the magenta look appears a bit more yellow-pink.
 I've named this strain flare (= blond) red scarlet.
 In my point of view a very logical name to give them...